brainandforce/Electrum.jl/README.md

 # Xtal.jl

-A Julia package for working with crystal structures, associated data, and various file formats, with the aim of making theory development easier for everyone.
+A Julia package for working with crystal structures, associated data, and various file formats, with the aim of making theory development for solid state chemistry and materials science easier for everyone.

 ## How to install